Glossary

 Exempt Property

 Some provinces provide special treatment of certain type of property for the benefit of a surviving spouse, permanently or temporarily exempting the property from the normal settlement and distribution process.
-See Family Entitlements: Exempt Property for details on a province-specific basis (if applicable).
+See Family Entitlements: province-specific Exempt Property (if applicable).

 Family Allowance

 In a number of provinces, a surviving spouse and/or children are entitled to an allowance paid out of the estate for living expenses during the period of estate administration.
 Typically, this allowance must be approved by the court.
-See Family Entitlements for details on a province-specific basis.
+See province-specific Family Entitlements.

 Fiduciary